sanath1188/insta-collections-insights/readme.md

         8. Copy the **entire string value** associated with the `cookie:` header.
 This value is what you need for `IG_COOKIES`.
 It will be a long string containing multiple `key=value;` pairs.
             _Tip: Some browsers offer a "Copy as cURL" option for requests.
 You can paste this into a text editor and extract the cookie string from the `-b` or `--cookie` argument._

+    - **`GEMINI_API_KEY`**: Your API key for accessing Google's Gemini API.
+      - You can generate an API key from [Google AI Studio](https://aistudio.google.com/app/apikey) by creating a new project if needed.

+4.  **Create a `collections.json` File**:
+    Create a `collections.json` file in the same directory with the following structure:

+    ```json
+    {
+    	"collections": [
+    		{ "id": "your_instagram_collection_id_1", "name": "CollectionName1" },
+    		{ "id": "your_instagram_collection_id_2", "name": "CollectionName2" }
+    		// Add more collections as needed
+    	]
+    }
+    ```

-    - **`COLLECTION_ID`**: The unique numerical identifier for the Instagram collection you wish to process.
+    - **`id`**: The unique numerical identifier for the Instagram collection you wish to process.

       - **How to obtain**:
         1. On Instagram's website, go to your profile page.
         2. Click on the "Saved" tab (bookmark icon).
         3. Open the specific collection you want to target.
         4. Observe the URL in your browser's address bar.
 It will typically look like: `https://www.instagram.com/your_username/saved/your_collection_name/18012345678901234/`.
-        5. The long number at the end (e.g., `18012345678901234`) is the `COLLECTION_ID`.
+        5. The long number at the end (e.g., `18012345678901234`) is the `id`.

-    - **`COLLECTION_NAME`**: A descriptive name for your collection (e.g., `TravelEurope`, `FoodieFinds`, `ArchitectureInspirations`).
+    - **`name`**: A descriptive name for your collection (e.g., `TravelEurope`, `FoodieFinds`, `ArchitectureInspirations`).
 This name will be part of the output CSV filename. **Important**: Use a name that is safe for filenames (avoid spaces, slashes, and other special characters; underscores or hyphens are good alternatives).

-    - **`GEMINI_API_KEY`**: Your API key for accessing Google's Gemini API.
-      - You can generate an API key from [Google AI Studio](https://aistudio.google.com/app/apikey) by creating a new project if needed.

 ## Usage

 After setting up the prerequisites and configuring your `.env` file, you can run the script from your terminal:

 ```
-python collect.py
+python run_collections.py
 ```

 The script will then:

+1. Loop over all collections you've mentioned in the collections.json file.
-1. Display the target Instagram Collection ID and the name of the CSV file it will be working with.
+2. Display the target Instagram Collection ID and the name of the CSV file it will be working with.
-2. If the CSV file exists, it will read previously processed Reel URLs to avoid duplication.
+3. If the CSV file exists, it will read previously processed Reel URLs to avoid duplication.
-3. Begin fetching posts from the specified Instagram collection page by page.
+4. Begin fetching posts from the specified Instagram collection page by page.
-4. For each newly encountered post:
+5. For each newly encountered post:
     - If its Reel URL is not already in the CSV, it will send the post's caption to the Gemini API for location analysis.
     - Log the extracted location details (Place Name, City, State, Country).
     - Append the post's information to the CSV file.
     - If a post is already in the CSV, it will be skipped.
-5. Once all new posts for the current run have been processed and appended, the script will sort the entire CSV file by Country, then State, then City.
+6. Once all new posts for the current run have been processed and appended, the script will sort the entire CSV file by Country, then State, then City.

 ## Output File